 Office of the Dean of Academics

 Congratulations on your decision to attend Bridgton Academy!
-On behalf of the faculty, I welcome you to a year filled with challenges and hard work.
-While at Bridgton, you will have the opportunity to improve your study skills and become a more efficient learner, all with the mission of enhancing your experience in college and beyond.
+On behalf of the faculty, I welcome you to a year filled with opportunities, challenges, and hard work.
+While at Bridgton, you will have the chance to improve your study skills and become a more efficient learner, all with the goal of enhancing your experience in college and beyond.
 The Bridgton Academy faculty is dedicated to helping you achieve your goals as we work with you in all areas of the school.

 As a part of this information, you will find a set of course descriptions and a link (https://goo.gl/QSRYJt) that will bring you to our online course registration form.
 You will use this link to register for elective courses.
-Please note that this link will not go live until July 17th, one day after the Accepted and Incoming Students Event at the Colonnade Hotel in Boston.
+Please note that this link will not go live until July 16th, one day after the Incoming & Prospective Student Reception at the Colonnade Hotel in Boston.
 English and mathematics placements will happen once you complete the pretest on campus during the orientation/preseason week.
-Please read the course descriptions, follow the directions on the form to choose your elective courses, and complete the online selection form by August 1, at the latest.
+Please read the course descriptions, follow the directions on the form to choose your elective courses, and complete the online selection form by August 1 at the latest.
 Certain courses have limited enrollment and will fill up early; your prompt attention to selecting your courses is in your best interest.

 Let me offer some advice about course selection: colleges generally expect you to pursue courses in your postgraduate year that reflect both academic progress and challenges appropriate to your abilities.
 Unless you did poorly in a course in your first high school attempt, you should not sign up for a course that duplicates one that you have already taken.
 Every Bridgton Academy student is required to take one English and one math course.
 Do not feel that you must takes a course in every other discipline; some students will take two social science classes, while others will take two science classes.
 Typically, the more you are interested in the content of a course, the harder you will work.
 Although it is quite appropriate to seek the advice of your parents, former teachers, or others, it is important that you select your courses.
 In addition to your preferences for courses, I will review your academic record, test scores, and the letters of recommendation sent with your admission application in determining your ultimate placement.